Itiviti/performance-trends/README.md

 *;WildCardHiddenClass;;false                                            - hides all occurrences of the given class <br/>
 *;*;wildCardHiddenMethod;false                                          - hides all occurrences of the given method <br/>

-and pass it as the first agent argument
+and pass it as the first agent argument.

 # Visualizing the results in Kibana